 [93] After the inquiry closed the Chamzuk group brought a recent Ontario Superior Court of Justice decision to my attention and offered to provide submissions regarding it: Trustees of the Bricklayers and Stonemasons Union Local 2 v.
 Information and Privacy Commissioner of Ontario and Canadian Bricklayers and Allied Craft Unions Members v.
 Information and Privacy Commissioner of Ontario [Bricklayers].
-Bricklayers is a judicial review decision of Order PO-3472, an order of the Information and Privacy Commissioner of Ontario ("IPC").
-The case involved a request under Ontario's Freedom of Information and Protection of Privacy Act ("Ontario Act") for actuarial valuation reports filed by two union sponsored pension plans with the Financial Services Commission of Ontario.
-The issue was whether the records were exempt under s.
-17(1) of the Ontario Act, a provision which is substantially similar to s.
+Bricklayers is a judicial review decision of Order PO-3472, an order of the Information and Privacy Commissioner of Ontario's Freedom of Information and Protection of Privacy Act ("Ontario Act") for actuarial valuation reports filed by two union sponsored pension plans with the Financial Services Commission of Ontario Act, a provision which is substantially similar to s.
 21(1) of FIPPA.
 The IPC adjudicator found that while the records had been supplied in confidence, the parties opposed to disclosure had not provided sufficiently